corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 You can also use the configuration file upgrade tool to create a new config file from your old 0.1 file.

-The new JAR can then be run with the new configuration file with no extra steps or command line arguments.
+The new ".jar" file can then be run with the new configuration file with no extra steps or command line arguments.

 ## 0.2(.0) to 0.2.1